scarlett7x/the-covid-tracking-project/README.md

 This pandemic makes a difference in our lives in every possible way, and a lot of people have been closely tracking how different regions are doing.
 I came up with the idea of making an iOS app to track COVID-related data because I somewhat had a hard time navigating through different graphs, links, data through websites.
 There are so many resources, but I personally care about complete data visualization of new cases and death cases the most.
 I know a lot of my friends share this concern, so I decided to make this mobile application.

-### Disclaimer
+### Credits

-In this project, I used data API from covidtracking.com, and shoutout to their amazing group of volunteers that provide the most complete data available about COVID-19 in the U.S.
+In this project, I used data API from https://covidtracking.com/.
+Shout out to their amazing group of volunteers that provide the most complete data available about COVID-19 in the U.S.
+The idea of making a line chart for data visualziation comes from iOS Decal Spring 2020 https://iosdev.berkeley.edu/.

 ### UI/UX Design